Stay with locals in Bali: What to expect

 Help on their Balinese farm

-Nyoman has his own farm and rice factory nearby their home.
+Nyoman has his own farm and rice factory near their home.
 After a short walk through the rice fields, you will reach their farm where they grow all kinds of fruits and vegetables.
 After helping or cutting some rice, a fresh coconut, just cut from the tree is waiting as a refreshing reward.

 The best Balinese local food